kubernetes-sigs/external-dns/docs/tutorials/azure.md

 * `aadClientID` and `aaClientSecret` are associated with the Service Principal.
 This is only used with Service Principal method documented in the next section.
 * `useManagedIdentityExtension` - this is set to `true` if you use either AKS Kubelet Identity or AAD Pod Identities methods documented in the next section.
 * `userAssignedIdentityID` - this contains the client id from the Managed identitty when using the AAD Pod Identities method documented in the next setion.
+* `useWorkloadIdentityExtension` - this is set to `true` if you use Workload Identity method documented in the next section.

 The Azure DNS provider expects, by default, that the configuration file is at `/etc/kubernetes/azure.json`.
 This can be overridden with the `--azure-config-file` option when starting ExternalDNS.